1. What is MOM?

 2. Who is behind MOM?

-In each country, RSF cooperates with a local partner organization.
-In Egypt, RSF worked with a local partners whose identity – for the first time in the history of MOM –won’t be disclosed for security reasons.
-The project is funded by the Federal German Ministry of Economic Development and Cooperation (BMZ).
+In each country, MOM is implemented in cooperation with a local partner organization.
+In Egypt, RSF worked with local partners whose identity – for the first time in the history of MOM –won’t be disclosed for security reasons.
+The project was funded by the German Federal Ministry of Economic Development and Cooperation (BMZ).

 3. Where can I download this report?

 The website affords a PDF download containing all website content.
 The PDF is automatically generated and thus updated on a daily base.
 It exists for all website languages.
 In order to generate the PDF, scroll down to the website footer, choose your preferred language and “Download complete website as PDF”.

 4. Why is transparency of media ownership important?

 Media pluralism is a key aspect of democratic societies as free, independent, and diverse media reflect divergent viewpoints and allow criticism of people in power.
 Risks to diversity of ideas are caused by media market concentration, when only a few players exert dominant influence on public opinion and raise entrance barriers for other players and perspectives (media ownership concentration).